-Also known as sputum, it is a mixture of saliva and mucus that is released from the lungs when you cough.
+Also known as sputum, it is a mixture of saliva and mucus released from the lungs when you cough.

-Bloody sputum comes from somewhere within the body, either along the respiratory tract or the digestive system .
+Bloody sputum comes from somewhere within the body, either the respiratory tract or the digestive system.

-Sometimes blood-tinged sputum is a symptom of a serious medical condition.
+Sometimes blood-tinged sputum is a symptom of a severe medical condition.

-When blood is cough with little or no sputum, immediate medical attention should be sought.
+When blood is a cough with little or no sputum, immediate medical attention should be sought.

-Coughing up blood can be quite a confusing and alarming symptom and can simply be caused by bleeding from the mouth or nasal area.
+Coughing up blood can be quite a confusing and alarming symptom caused by bleeding from the mouth or nasal area.

-The blood from these areas mixes with the mucosa or phlegm that exits the respiratory tract, giving the appearance that the blood is part of the phlegm matter, without necessarily revealing the origin.
+The blood from these areas mixes with the mucosa or phlegm that exits the respiratory tract, indicating that the blood is part of the phlegm matter, without necessarily revealing the origin.

-Oddly enough, it is also not uncommon for blood-tinged phlegm to be found in people who also suffer from certain types of gastrointestinal problems, even though it appears to be related to a cough or respiratory illness.
+Oddly enough, it is also not uncommon for blood-tinged phlegm in people who suffer from some gastrointestinal issues, even though it appears to be related to cough or respiratory illness.

 There are some characteristics of bloody phlegm that can make it easier to tell where it comes from.